Colic gets better on its own after a few months. There are not many treatment options for the problem, but the following tips may help.

-- Some babies find "white noise" soothing.
+- Some babies find 'white noise' soothing.
 This is the background sound of a washing machine or vacuum cleaner.

 - Gentle stomach or back rubs or a warm bath may also help to relieve colic.

-As colic always improves on its own, medical treatment is not usually recommended.
+As colic improves on its own, medical treatment is not usually recommended.
 However, if you have problems coping, contact your GP for advice about possible medical treatments.

 A one-week trial of simeticone drops is usually recommended.
 If your baby’s symptoms do not improve within this time, it is usually felt that there is little point carrying on with the treatment.

-Babies can tolerate simeticone drops, and there have been no reports of any side effects from the treatment.
+Simeticone drops are safe for babies to have, and there have been no reports of any side effects from the treatment.

 Removing cows' milk

-If you are breastfeeding, you can try removing all dairy products from your diet for a week to see if your baby’s symptoms improve.
+If you are breastfeeding, you can try removing dairy products from your diet for a week to see if your baby’s symptoms improve.

 Lactase drops can be added to your baby’s feed to make digesting the lactose easier.
 As with the other treatments described above, using lactase drops for more than a week if symptoms do not improve is not usually recommended.